How to Create Your Own Stargazing Tour

 Photo by Greg Rakozy

 It’s hard to believe that it was only about eight years ago that I bought “my” first telescope.
 (I put “my” in quotes because it was actually for my 8 year old son, but I ended up using it far more than he did!)
 Since that time astronomy has become such a big part of my life that, if I was forced to describe myself in one (hyphenated) word, it might be “amateur-astronomer”!
 Our family loves to travel, and whenever possible I like to incorporate some stargazing into the vacation.
-While I’m definitely not the wisest astro-aficionado, I have learned several things over the past eight years that I wish I’d known earlier, and I’m hoping to pass on this knowledge to those who are interested.
+While I’m definitely not the wisest astro-aficionado, I have learned several things over the past eight years that I wish I’d known earlier, and I’m hoping to pass on this knowledge to those who are interested so you can create your own stargazing tours.

 Beginner's Resources for Stargazing